QWXL/LiteLoaderQQNT-socket.io-support/README.md

 socket.on('any-message', (data) => {/* When receive a "any-message" */})

-socket.emit('any-message', 'Hello World!' /* Emit something on "any-message" channel */) socket.connent() // Connect to server (Manually, unless you set autoConnect to false) socket.disconnect() // Disconnect from server
+socket.emit('any-message', 'Hello World!' /* Emit something on "any-message" channel */) socket.connect() // Connect to server (Manually, unless you set autoConnect to false) socket.disconnect() // Disconnect from server

 ```